brandonprry/gray_hat_csharp_code/README.md

 defensive purposes.

+We cover a broad slice of concepts a modern security engineer must be familiar with, starting with a brief introduction to the C# language.
+After the introduction, we focus on fuzzing web application vulnerabilities and writing exploits for them.
+This is followed by C# payloads for pentesters to use for remote command execution and persistence.
+Then, we move onto security tool automation using true APIs, not just calling programs from the system shell.
+Finally, we focus on reverse engineering and forensics in the final chapters.

 The solution was developed on Linux with MonoDevelop and OS X with Xamarin Studio.
 However, every line of code should work across all platforms and this should Just Work(tm) in Visual Studio on Windows.